-In 2016 I got in touch with Bruce Macdonald – the former Chairman of the International Cheese Awards and member of the Guildes Des Fromagers – who at the time was setting up the Guild of Cheese Graders (of which I am now a member).
-The Guild has been a great way for Bruce to impart his vast knowledge of cheese, judging and grading which he has amassed over the past 30 years and I enjoy being a part of it.
+In 2016 I got in touch with Bruce Macdonald – the former Chairman of the International Cheese Awards and member of the Guildes Des Fromagers – who at the time was setting up the Guild of Cheese Graders.
+As a former member of the Guild it has been a great way for Bruce to impart his vast knowledge of cheese, judging and grading which he has amassed over the past 30 years and I enjoyed being a part of it.

 Since 2016 I have been providing cheese talks around the United Kingdom including Rotary Clubs, WI groups and village festivals.
 The feedback I have received has been overwhelmingly positive and I am delighted with their success.
-With all this in mind, In 2018 I am excited to launch this website to provide a cohesive identity to all facets of my Cheesy1 business, and also to share my passion, knowledge and enthusiasm for cheese with all.
+With all this in mind, in 2018 I launched this website to provide a cohesive identity to all facets of my Cheesy1 business, and also to share my passion, knowledge and enthusiasm for cheese with all.

 “My aim is to help Cheesemakers exposure to support our dairy trade.
 With my passion & enthusiasm I’m determined about getting their message & products out into the world.
-Through this aim I can provide my clients with a professional, knowledgeable & cohesive bespoke cheese event service to cater for all.”
+Through this aim I can provide my clients & customers with a professional, knowledgeable & cohesive bespoke cheese counter & event service to cater for all.”

 “All content, recommendations and comments are entirely my own and do not express the views or opinions of Waitrose Limited, John Lewis Plc, or any company within the John Lewis Partnership.”